Rcparsln811/Rcparsln811/README.md

 Software Developer
 ------------------

-I am a final year student in Mechanical Engineering.
+I am a Mechanical Engineer.
 I am also a graduate of Google and a state-sponsored software program in Turkey.
 Apart from these, I develop mobile applications with React.
 I am constantly adding something to myself by learning something new every day.
 I think there is no limit to learning and improving yourself.
 If we expect exceptional things, we need to work under exceptional conditions.

 * 🌍  I'm based in Türkiye
 * ✉️  You can contact me at [receparslan811@gmail.com](mailto:receparslan811@gmail.com)